 Designed for international students who require a preparatory year prior to undergraduate study, our integrated foundation course is equivalent in learning to year 13 of the UK education system.

 Successful completion of the foundation year will also guarantee you progression onto the Computer Science BSc (Hons) programme. *You will need at least 100 credits, at least 55% in Academic English and Study Skills, at least 60% in Introductory Mathematics and in Further Mathematics and at least 50% in Introductory Computer Science.

 We will ensure you're fully prepared for your undergraduate programme, immersing you in the university environment and giving you dedicated support in your first year in Dubai.

-You’ll move on to study enabling technologies such as databases, graphics and the formal basis of programming languages.
+In your second year of this four year Computer Science BSc with integrated foundation course you’ll move on to study enabling technologies such as databases, graphics and the formal basis of programming languages.
 Teaching these together with programming allows you to put the theory into practice, giving you a much deeper understanding.

 On our Computer Science with integrated foundation course, you’ll also learn to work in a team to produce software, and you’ll learn new styles of programming in Java and a second language.
 The modules on our integrated foundation course also include Computer Systems and Architecture, Introduction to Computer Security and Software Engineering.

 If you are interested in studying in the UK, you can apply to spend the second year of this computer science integrated foundation course in Birmingham.
 Find out more about spending your second year in the UK.